ckeditor/ckeditor4/tests/plugins/copyformatting/manual/nestededitablefocus.md

 ## Expected

-Focus is moved into nested editable and stays there.
+* Focus is moved into nested editable and stays there.
+* Square under the editor is green.

 ## Unexpected

-Focus is moved into nested editable for a fraction of second and then disappears.
+* Focus is moved into nested editable for a fraction of second and then disappears.
+* Square under the editor is red.